List of former Universal Studios Florida attractions: Stage 54

 Stage 54 was an attraction which opened at the park in 1997, replacing the MCA Recording Studio.
 The attraction was located within soundstage 54 of Universal Studios Florida.
 Throughout the years, the attraction was constantly updated to feature displays and props from Universal Pictures films of the time including The Lost World: Jurassic Park, Babe, Babe: Pig in the City, Small Soldiers and The Mummy.
 On January 24, 2003, the attraction was closed and was replaced with Donkey's Photo Finish, a meet and greet attraction related to the park's Shrek 4-D attraction.

 StarToons

 StarToons was a live stage show featuring Hanna-Barbera characters Fred Flintstone, George Jetson, Scooby-Doo, Yogi Bear, and Boo-Boo.
 It opened in 1993 and closed in 1996.

 Universal's Superstar Parade

 Universal's Superstar Parade was a parade at Universal Studios Florida.
 It was first announced at a live webcast on January 25, 2012.
-The parade included characters, floats, and themed-vehicles based on Universal Pictures and Illumination Entertainment's Despicable Me, Hop, and The Secret Life of Pets films, as well as Paramount and Nickelodeon's SpongeBob SquarePants, Dora the Explorer, and Go, Diego, Go! television series.
+The parade included characters, floats, and themed-vehicles based on Universal Pictures and Illumination's Despicable Me, Hop, and The Secret Life of Pets films, as well as Paramount and Nickelodeon's SpongeBob SquarePants, Dora the Explorer, and Go, Diego, Go! television series.
 The parade ran from May 8, 2012, to June 4, 2022.
+It was replaced by Universal Mega Movie Parade on July 3, 2024.

 New York City

+Delancey Street Preview Center

+Delancey Street Preview Center was an interactive survey attraction that allowed park guests to preview and focus-test an upcoming Universal Studios' film or television show.
+The attraction was seasonal, and only operated during peak seasons.
+The attraction closed in 2014 and was replaced by NBC Media Center, in the Hollywood section of the park in 2015.